-Eventually arriving at Tiom there were still some modernness to the place.
+Eventually arriving at Tiom there was still some modernness to the place.
 It’s the main village in the region and so some ramshackle huts can be seen with tin roofs.
-These are used just by the teachers and christian missionaries in the area.
+These are used just by the teachers and Christian missionaries in the area.

 But the rest is all traditional villages of mud huts with thatched roofs surrounded by forested mountains.